treeverse/lakeFS/docs/deploy/gcp.md

 Depending on how you chose to install lakeFS, you should have a load balancer direct requests to the lakeFS server.
 By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.

-## DNS
-As mentioned above, you should create 3 DNS records for lakeFS:
-1. One record for the lakeFS API: `lakefs.example.com`
-1. Two records for the S3-compatible API: `s3.lakefs.example.com` and `*.s3.lakefs.example.com`.

-Depending on your DNS provider, refer to the documentation on how to add CNAME records.

 ## Next Steps
 Your next step is to [prepare your storage](../setup/storage/index.md).
 If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).

-{% include_relative includes/why-dns.md %}